raj1552/Auth-System-Using-Go-Gin-and-Gorm/readme.md

-# Go Authentication System with PostgreSQL
+# Go Authentication System with Gin and Gorm

-This is a simple authentication system built with Go, GORM, and PostgreSQL.
+This is a simple authentication system built with Go, Gin, GORM, and PostgreSQL.
 It allows users to register, login, and receive a JWT token for authentication.

 ## Setup